Sleep - 3 to 6 months

 Ask for help from family and friends.
 Get some rest during the day.
 Take a short break from parenting now and then.
 Try to get some regular exercise.

-You will get lots of advice.
-Some people may suggest that you let your baby 'cry it out' or that you use controlled crying/comforting.
+You will get lots of advice and some of it may be very useful.
+But some people may suggest that you let your baby 'cry it out' or that you use controlled crying/comforting.
 This is not good for babies.
 Babies need you to respond when they need you.
 This helps them to feel safe and secure.

 You could discuss your baby's sleep with your child health nurse, your doctor

 Talk with a Child Health Nurse - call 1300 733 606 for an appointment.

 - The Women's and Children's Health Network has a book 'Settling Your Baby' offering practical hints for settling problems or sleep difficulties.